white-shn/pwn.college_Nishant/The Root.md

 ## My solve
 **Flag:** `pwn.college{sK8Zp51QiV_iNgLH28q2HSziVdu.QX4cTO0wSOzgjNzEzW}`

-we have to invoke the pwn programm in the root direectly and we can do that by providing it's path , The path will be '/pwn' .
+We have to invoke the pwn programm in the root and we can do that by providing it's path ,

+The path will be '/pwn' .
 Press enter and you'll get the flag.

 This type of path starting with the root directory is called absolute path.

 ```bash
 hacker@paths~the-root:~$ /pwn
 BOOM!!!